 In Benchmarks, groups are broken down by their risk levels.
 The legend at the bottom of the report clarifies the groupings.

 5. DRILL DOWN.
 Clicking on a school name takes you down to a list of grade levels in that building.
-Continue to drill-down by clicking on a grade level and teacher’s name to get to student data.
-To move back up, use the bread crumbs at the top.
+Continue to drill down by clicking on a grade level and teacher’s name to get to student data.
+To move back up, use the breadcrumbs at the top.
 Columns can be sorted by any field.
 Hovering underneath a column will reveal the sort box.
-The up arrow sorts ascending, the down arrow sorts descending.
+The up arrow sorts ascending, and the down arrow sorts descending.

 6. MORE DATA.
 Clicking on More Data shows the actual percentage of students in each colored band.

 Note: The numbers below the bar graph don't actually line up with the corresponding colors.
 The percentages are listed, by position from left to right, in the order of the four possible colored bands.
 This means that in the Fall example for Kindergarten, 28% of students scored in the red percentile band, 0% in the yellow percentile band, 36% in the green percentile band, and 36% in the blue percentile band.

 7. MEDIAN.
 The number on the bar graph, when looking from the district level, is the median percentile for the district.
 The district encompasses all grade levels, so a median score itself would not be helpful.

 Once you are looking at the report from the school level, where each grade is distinctly listed, the number on the bar graph is the median score for that group.

 Remember that this is how the Group Screening Report functions in the Classic View.
 To learn about how this report functions in the Updated View, check out this article.